-Prerequisite(s): ACCT1007 or ACCT1202 or ACCT2002 or ACCT2004.
-(PT) Offered at Charlotte, Denver, Miami, Providence, Providence CE 4.5 Quarter Credit Hours
+Prerequisite(s): IBUS2002 or ECON2002 or ECON1901, junior status.
+Offered at Charlotte, Denver, Miami, Providence, Providence CE 4.5 Quarter Credit Hours

 IBUS4020 SWAP International Seminar

 This is an upper-level College of Business course dealing with environmental analysis, objective setting, positioning, examination and implementation of quality and tactical approaches used to manage quality improvement efforts in organizations.
 This is the preparatory course for the IBUS4080 Summer Work Abroad program.